End-to-end process

 Simplifying salary range achieving 100% clarity

 While I considered adding informative labels to the bell curve, I changed it completely.
-Instead, I created one simple bar that would show distribution, highlighting the 75% range, median, and lowest + highest salaries, giving the users all the information they were looking for, making the assisting cars obsolete.
+Instead, I created one simple bar that would show distribution, highlighting the 75% range, median, and lowest + highest salaries, giving the users all the information they were looking for, making the assisting cards obsolete.

 I also added the data number to the data pool information, giving designers an idea of the validity of the results.